torstenboettjer/python_mcp/README.md

 demo.launch()
 ```

+What this code does:

-  * You import necessary components from LangChain.
+  * Import necessary components from LangChain.
-  * You initialize your LangChain `model` or `chain`.
+  * Initialize your LangChain `model` or `chain`.
-  * Your Gradio function wraps the LangChain call, handling the conversion of input/output formats.
+  * The Gradio function wraps the LangChain call, handling the conversion of input/output formats.

-### Choosing Your Backend: Key Considerations
+### Considerations when Choosing a Backend

 #### 1. Ease of Use/Quick Demo